Sasa94s/multicloud-computing-app/README.md

 ## Getting Started

-This folder contains the scaffolding Terraform code to deploy your project.
-Once you select the appropriate cloud providers, you will need to research specific Terraform modules for your select service and add those modules to the provided Terraform scaffolding.
+This folder contains the Terraform code to deploy your project.
+Appropriate cloud providers is selected.
+The choice of cloud provider may depend on your specific business needs and priorities.

 ### Resources
 See the documentation here: